Lesterpaintstheworld/terminal-velocity/directives.md

 ## Objective for Duplication Agent

 1. **Action Statement**
+   - Duplicate the character profile of Isabella Torres by extracting her updated attributes, backstory, and interaction mechanisms to ensure consistency across various narrative threads in the Terminal Velocity project.

+2. **Source Files**
+   - Analyze the `demande.md` file for the current character attributes of Isabella Torres, focusing on sections detailing her personality traits, motivations, and interactions with other characters.
+   - Review the `aider.agent.duplication.md` file for the operational guidelines and duplication protocols relevant to character replication.

+3. **Target Changes**
+   - Modify the `character_profiles.md` file to include the new duplications of Isabella Torres, ensuring the profile reflects all attributes accurately and adheres to the quality standards specified in the duplication agent configuration.
+   - Expected changes should include a complete character profile entry for Isabella Torres, along with all associated interaction mechanisms.

+4. **Validation Points**
+   - Verify success by checking the output in `character_profiles.md` to ensure that the duplication retains a success rate of at least 95% and that all attributes match the original profile from `demande.md` with less than 5% variance.
+   - Confirm that the required validation checks against the original data have been completed without discrepancies.

+5. **Operation Bounds**
+   - Resource limitations include maintaining processing time under 3 seconds for the duplication task.
+   - Scope restrictions focus solely on the duplication of Isabella Torres and do not extend to modifications of other characters or narrative elements.
+   - Dependency requirements involve access to the most current version of `demande.md` and the duplication protocols outlined in `aider.agent.duplication.md`.

+1. **Action Statement**
    - Duplicate the character profile of Isabella Torres, ensuring that her backstory and interaction mechanisms are accurately replicated for integration into the narrative system.

 2. **Source Files**